telerik/ajax-docs/controls/gantt/functionality/planned-vs-actual.md

 ## Binding

 The `PlannedStart` and `PlannedEnd` properties are not required to populate the Gantt tasks and they allow null values.
 The type of the planned dates properties is a [Nullable](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1?view=net-5.0) DateTime - `DateTime?`.
+The fields in an SQL database can be of type `datetime`, nullable.

 ## See Also